sva-dsi/2017-fall-course/syllabus.md

 | 13   |  12/07  | **Final Presentations/Final Projects Due** |  |  |
 | 14   |  12/14  | PROJECT CLINIC - NO CLASS - APPOINTMENTS WITH AURELIA | | DEMO |

-* note: November 08 is Election Day, if you are eligible to vote, I encourage you to do so.

 **READINGS**

 Readings are assigned to correspond with that week's assignment and class lesson.
 I'll be lecturing outside the readings with some references to them, and your assignments will allude to them too.
 Feel free to read ahead to make certain weeks easier.